-The whole travel was a bit scary because it is our first time to ride a boat but in fairness it is also exciting.
+The whole travel was a bit scary because it was our first time riding a boat but to be fair, it is also exciting.
+The reason is we were able to ride different modes of transportation by air, land, and finally by sea.

-We stay at Mayflower Inn.
-In the evening at around 7pm we start our tour we went to Cebu Tops.
-We thought that we won’t be able to reach the place because most of the taxi drivers do not want to go there for so many reasons; For instance the engines of their cab does not have the capacity to go to high places, fare related reasons charging us as high as 1000 pesos just to get there.
-Luckily after 20 minutes of waiting outside the inn we found one who will bring us there.
+For instance, the engines of their cab do not have the capacity to go to high places, fare related reasons charging us as high as 1000 pesos just to get there.
+Luckily after 20 minutes of waiting outside the inn, we found one who will bring us there.

-In Cebu Tops we were able to see the whole of Cebu including parts of Bohol and experience cold wind we just stay there for an hour.
-After that we headed back to Inn to spend the whole evening to rest and prepare ourselves for the remaining of tomorrow’s tour.
+In Cebu Tops we were able to see the whole of Cebu including parts of Bohol.
+We also experience cold wind.
+We just stay there for an hour.
+After that, we headed back to Inn to spend the whole evening to rest and prepare ourselves for the remainder of tomorrow’s tour.

-In the morning we ride taxi and head to our first destination:
+In the morning we ride a taxi and head to our first destination.

-Magellan’s Cross it is a Christian cross made from Tindalo wood planted by Portuguese and Spanish explorers as ordered by Ferdinand Magellan upon arriving in Cebu, Philippines on April 21,1521.
-This cross is housed in a small chapel near the Basilica Minore del Santo Nino on Magallanes Street just in front of Cebu city hall.
-By the way Magallanes is the Spanish name for Magellan.
+At present, the cross is under the roof of a small chapel near the Basilica Minore del Santo Nino on Magallanes Street just in front of Cebu city hall.
+By the way, Magallanes is the Spanish name for Magellan.

-You can reach Basilica Minore del Santo Nino by foot maybe three minutes walk.
-The church was built by Miguel Lopez de Legaspi and Father Andres Urdaneta on the site image of Santo Nino was founf in 1565.
+You can reach Basilica Minore del Santo Niño by foot maybe three minutes’ walk from the Magellan’s cross.
+Miguel Lopez de Legaspi and Father Andres Urdaneta built the church on the site image of Santo Nino.
+It was founded in 1565.

 The mass in Basilica was held is Cebuano and there are a scheduled mass held in English.
-At last we we’re able to set our foot to this famous basilica which we only saw on TV before.
+At last, we were able to set our foot to this famous basilica which we only saw on TV.
 During that time we have to fall in line to be able to personally see and put our hands to the relics of the Holy Santo Nino.

 Do you know how Cebu was found?
-The history of Cebu can be seen on the display inside the Fort San Pedro which looks almost similar with that of Fort Santiago in Intramuros Manila.
+The history of Cebu can be seen on the display inside the Fort San Pedro our second stop.
+The fort looks almost similar to that of Fort Santiago in Intramuros Manila.

-We have a chance to see LapuLapu Shrine.
-In this place is where on April 27, 1521 Lapulapu and his men repulsed the Spanish invaders killing their leader Ferdinand Magellan.
-Thus Lapu-lapu became the first Filipino to have repelled European aggression.
+We have the chance to see Lapu-Lapu Shrine, our third stop.
+In this location, on April 27, 1521, Lapulapu and his men repulsed the Spanish invaders by killing their leader Ferdinand Magellan.
+Thus Lapu-Lapu became the first Filipino to have repelled European aggression.

 We had our lunch I think at around 1:30 pm at Ayala Center.
-After all of this memorable, unforgettable, remarkable, once in a lifetime tour we went back to Inn and prepare ourselves for our flight back to manila.
+After all of this memorable, unforgettable, remarkable, once in a lifetime tour, we went back to Mayflower Inn and prepare ourselves for our flight back to manila.